GeBender/cupcake/README.md

-cupcake
+(c) Cupcake: Rapid and Tasty Development Framework.
 =======

-Cupcake is a microFramework to autoRoute and autoRender by the url.
-It is based on the Symfony2 Components.
-Rapid asd taste.
+Cupcake is a autoRouter and autoRender microFramework based on the Symfony2 Components.